samhaimes/Planner-WPF-EF/README.md

 * Use of Entity Framework to manage the model and database
 * Business Layer with CRUD application and unit tests

-The Planner Application WPF displays a Weekly Planner with a column for each day and also an additional notes section.
+The Planner Application WPF displays a Weekly Planner with a column for each day of the week.
 Ability to add activites that happen every week such as Work on weekdays 9-5.
 Ability to add one of activities as well providing information about each activity.
 Ability to delete and update planner as needed.